ignite/cli/docs/kb/relayer.md

 ## Remove existing relayers

-If you previously used the Starport relayer, follow these steps to remove existing relayer and Starport configurations:
+If you previously used the Ignite CLI relayer, follow these steps to remove existing relayer and Ignite CLI configurations:

 1. Stop your blockchain or blockchains.
 2. Delete previous configuration files:

     ```bash
-    rm -rf ~/.starport/relayer
+    rm -rf ~/.ignite/relayer
     ```

 3. Restart your blockchains.